Advanced-Computer-Lab-2022/5AM-club-/README.md

 After running the project, you can proceed to login with your information.
 You can select from the panels what action you want to perform.
 This includes add promotions to any course, adding new users, viewing and resolving user reports on courses, and accepting corporate requests for course access.

 ## Contribute
 You can open an issue if you have any suggestions for us to implement or you can create a branch directly and submit a pull request with your changes.
+For any inquiries you can email us at 5amclubacl@gmail.com.

 ## Credits
 - [Abdelraheman Khaled](https://github.com/abdelrahmankhaled2001)